 Plan the Route

 Once you have a route set and a good idea of where you'll spend your nights, it's time to find accommodation.
-I highly recommend booking a room well in advance of your trip.
-Pet-friendly accommodation is available but depending on where you're traveling, it can be difficult to find.
+It's best to book rooms well in advance of your trip.
+Pet-friendly accommodation is available, but it can be difficult to find depending on where you're traveling.

 Pet Supplies to Take in the Car